lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 data up there securely, Future issues will include not leaking competitive information Lots of work on Robot process automation.

 Trusting data and firm size
 ---------------------------

 I think there is another interesting way to look at Coase firm size - its to do with the cost of *trusting data*.
 If data is published internally, or from a *trusted third party* (lets say Reuters) there is a limited amount of double checking needed.
-Rumour is aproblem in all companies, but Fake News is not.
+Rumour is a problem in all companies, but Fake News is not.
 But with smaller and smaller companies, the cost of finding and *trusting* data increases.